isomerpages/csc-corp/pages/faq.md

 <h4>Withdrawing Your Registration</h4>

-<p class="mini-header" id="withdraw-application">Cancelling my application before Training Coordinator (TC) approval</p>
+<p class="mini-header" id="withdraw-application">Can I cancel my application while it's pending Training Coordinator's approval?</p>

-<p>To cancel your pending application in the CSC LEARN platform, start by clicking on <b>“My Applications”</b>.
+<p>To cancel your pending application in the <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>, click on the menu icon and select <b>"My Applications”</b>.
 Find and click on the application you want to cancel to view its details.
 Look for the text <b>“You may cancel this application here”</b> and click this link to cancel.
 Once completed, your application status will change to <b>“Cancelled”</b>. </p>

-<p class="mini-header" id="withdraw-registration">Withdrawing my registration after programme placement</p>
+<p class="mini-header" id="withdraw-registration">Can I withdraw my registration after programme placement?</p>

 <p>If you are scheduled for an upcoming CSC programme and you are unable to attend, here is what you need to do:</p>